 Written in the Jablonca census and church records, there are people listed with the occupation of ZSELLER which translates to " tenant farmer " or cotter .
 It can mean two things if one finds an ancestor listed as a " zseller ".
-I quote from Felix Game's treatise on social classes of Farmer in Austria - Hungary: " The cotter was not part of the first wave of settlers, and had to take smaller, and less well-located acreage, but had the same obligations as the tenant farmer, although in proportion to his smaller holding.
-Usually occupied a small building on a small parcel of land, on which he grew little beyond his family's personal use .
-Worked for others as day laborers, or tradesman. " The other occurance is when they are zsellers but not on their own land, or sharing a small building with another family while working as daylaborers .
-Sometimes this happens with extra members of a family who with no inherited land or a newer immigrant to the village looking to work in a vineyard or farm .
+I quote from Felix Game's treatise on social classes of the farmer in Austria - Hungary: " The cotter was not part of the first wave of settlers, and had to take smaller, and less well-located acreage, but had the same obligations as the tenant farmer, although in proportion to his smaller holding.
+Usually occupied a small building on a small parcel of land, on which he grew little beyond his family's personal use.
+The zseller worked for others as day laborers, or tradesmen. " The other occurance is when they are zsellers but not on their own land, or sharing a small building with another family while working as day laborers .
+Sometimes this happens with extra members of a family who have no inherited land or a newer immigrant to the village looking to work in a vineyard or farm.

-The Keller family listed below not only had a " katona " - soldier - living with second family in the same house at Jablonca # 77 but they worked as daylaborers .
-Sometimes it's written in latin as " inquilineus "
+The Keller family listed below not only had a "katona" - soldier - living with the second family in the same house at Jablonca # 77 but they worked as day laborers.
+Sometimes day laborers or tenant farmer is written in latin as " inquilineus "

 |House No.||Family No.||Individual No.||Surname||Name||M||F||Birthyear||Rel.||Status||Occupation||work||Birthplace||Native||absence||Literacy||Notes|